-We didn’t realise until day 3 of spots as he only had a few to start and as we were abroad we thought they were mosquito bites.
+We didn’t realise that he had Chickenpox until day 3 of him having spots.
+He only had a few to start and as we were abroad we thought they were mosquito bites.
 So we start at day 4 but day 1 of incubation.

 Day 1 (day 4 with spots)